Veterans and Predatory Student Lending

 In 2021, Forbes Magazine reported on a class action lawsuit against the United States Department of Education regarding changes to the Borrower Defense To Repayment Program made under Trump appointee Betsy DeVos.

 That program was created to offer student loan forgiveness to those who attended colleges and for-profit schools but reported being misled, defrauded, or otherwise harmed by the institution.
 The Forbes article states that under DeVos, the program was instead redesigned to create limits to that forgiveness that may have gutted the program.

 According to the Forbes report, DeVos may have personally approved “mass denials” of applications to the program.
-This, Forbes alleges, at the same time the agency was publicly claiming all applications were being reviewed accurately.
-National Public Radio aired an interview and update on this issue in June 2022, noting the Department of Education (DOE) is settling the lawsuit to the tune of nearly $6 billion in financial relief to affected students.
+This, Forbes alleges, at the same time the agency publicly claimed all applications were being reviewed accurately.
+National Public Radio aired an interview and update on this issue in June 2022, noting the Department of Education (DOE) is settling the lawsuit to nearly $6 billion in financial relief to affected students.

 What does all this have to do with veterans’ benefits?
 There are actually two separate concerns at work.
 Some veterans used GI Bill benefits at schools that closed, misled students, or otherwise abused the GI Bill system.
 But other veterans may have applied for student loans instead.
 What happens to a veteran who paid for their education at a for-profit or other school that didn’t do its job?

 Betsy DeVos’s actions while serving as the head of the Department of Education may have prevented these veterans from getting the full measure of the GI Bill benefits.
 One of those actions?
 Repealing a requirement that the schools show a benefit for the education money spent there.

 NPR’s Quil Lawrence filed a news story on this issue which notes, “the Trump administration’s education secretary, Betsy DeVos, repealed rules that required schools to prove their degrees led to gainful employment.”